ramnathv/mgcr271/R/plots/index.md

 The objective of this tutorial is to give you a quick overview of how to analyze data with `R`.
 We will focus our attention on the following topics

-1. Working with Data
+1. Data
-2. Gra
+2. Subset
+3. Histogram
+4. Boxplot
+5. Scatterplot

 ---